Rene Pinto Player Props: Rays vs. Astros

-Friday, Rene Pinto and the Tampa Bay Rays face the Houston Astros and Cristian Javier, with the first pitch at 8:10 PM ET.
+After going -for- in his most recent game, Rene Pinto and the Tampa Bay Rays take on the Houston Astros (who will hand the ball to Brandon Bielak) at 2:10 PM ET on Sunday.

-He returns to action for the first time since July 22, when he went 0-for-2 against the Orioles.

 Rene Pinto Game Info & Props vs. the Astros